leanprover/theorem_proving_in_lean4/conv.md

 =========================

-Inside a tactic block, one can use the keyword `conv` to enter conversion mode.
+Inside a tactic block, one can use the keyword `conv` to enter *conversion mode*.
 This mode allows to travel inside assumptions and goals, even inside function abstractions and dependent arrows, to apply rewriting or simplifying steps.